DenisTomas/constructors_inheritance_college_challenge_java/README.md

 # Constructors and Inheritance College Challenge

 This project is an implementation of Java classes, showcasing the use of constructors and inheritance.
-It consists of three classes: `Associate`, `Collaborator`, and `Supplier`, all inheriting from a common `Person` class.
+It consists of three classes: `Associado`, `Colaborador`, and `Fornecedor`, all inheriting from a common `Pessoa` class.

 ## 🔗 Links